Open source & free to use

 Multiple Providers

-Works with OpenAI (GPT-4o-mini) and AWS Bedrock (Claude + Titan).
+Works with OpenAI (GPT-4o-mini) and AWS Bedrock (Claude + Titan embeddings).

 Quick Start